LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 **Copy as plain text:** This action opens a window that includes that text of the conversation that can be copied to anywhere you need, such as into a CRM record.

-**Transfer conversation (coming September):** Select a skill to transfer your conversation to.
-Use the search bar to find the relevant skill.
-Once you do this, the conversation will move out of your workspace and enter that skill’s queue.
+**Transfer conversation (coming September):** Select a skill or agent status to transfer your conversation to.
+Use the search bar to find the relevant skill or status.
+Once you do this, the conversation will move out of your workspace and enter the relevant queue.

 **Resume conversation (coming September):** This action reopens a closed conversation in order for you to follow up with a customer.